Wendo99/NYC-Taxi-Trip-Duration/README.md

   forward trip
 * **trip_duration** - duration of the trip in seconds

-## 2016 Jan-June NYC Weather, hourly
+### 2016 Jan-June NYC Weather, hourly

+- Not up to date

 **Data fields for 1/1/16 - 7/1/16**